 United States Pulls Off Upset

 In 1996, the World Cup of Hockey was created, replacing the Canada Cup as one of the premier international tournaments.
 The original edition included the North American group of Canada, Russia, Slovakia, and the United States.
-The European group consisted of the Czech Republic, Finland, Germany, and Sweden.
+The European group consisted of the Czechia, Finland, Germany, and Sweden.
 The top two teams from each group advanced to the semifinals, with the winners advancing to a best-of-three championship series.

 The United States and Canada made it through to the championship series.
 Canada won the first game in overtime, 4-3, in Philadelphia.
 The series shifted to Montreal, where the Americans won the second game 5-2.